Nitestack/dotfiles/README.md

   - the install scripts for Ubuntu are used, modified and extended
 - [René-Marc Simard](https://github.com/renemarc) - take a look at his [dotfiles](https://github.com/renemarc/dotfiles)
   - the top section of his README is used

+## 📝 License

+This project is licensed under the Apache-2.0 license.